 Stroll around the main town’s alleys.
 The architecture on view here is stunning and the mansions are unique.
 Visitors are bound to be captivated by architectural details such as the vaulted arches through which the town’s winding alleys pass; by buildings like the neoclassical town hall, dating back to 1870; and by the quaint town squares.
 The town of Chora, which sprang up around the Monastery of Aghios Ioannis Theologos, features houses that have maintained many elements typical of Byzantine-era homes, such as cisterns and courtyards.
 The Nikolaidis Mansion, open to the public, is a great example of such a structure.
 Strolling through the alleys is a little like traveling back in time to the 16th and 17th centuries, when many of Chora’s houses were built.
 The music, kept low at the bars and tavernas, helps preserve the main town’s refined quality, offering a pleasantly sociable atmosphere.

-A visit to the monastery, whose dress code requires women to wear dresses, is highly recommended.
+A visit to the monastery, whose dress code requires women to wear long skirts, is highly recommended.
 This holy building sits imposingly at the top of Chora, like a castle.
 It should be noted that it was on this island that St. John the Evangelist wrote the Book of Revelation (also known as the Book of the Apocalypse).
 Upon entering the 11th-century castle, visitors are immediately immersed into the Byzantine era.
 Avid readers will find the library that is maintained here absolutely fascinating.
 After visiting the monastery, many people carry on to the Cave of the Apocalypse, situated halfway up the mountain, along the road between Chora and the village of Skala.
 There are other monasteries on the island that are also worth exploring, too.

 Patmos may be reached by ferry boat from Piraeus (8 hours/€80 roundtrip) or from Kavala in northern Greece (17 hours/€120 roundtrip).